These situational interview questions are asked to determine the candidate's real suitability for the job opportunity.

 Every employee is required to make decisions as part of their job.
 Situational interview questions will explore your ability to use your judgment to make the right decisions.

 8. Tell me about a good decision you made recently at work.

 Your example should show how you gather all the necessary information to make a decision.
 How you consider available resources and possible outcomes before making your decision.

 The ability to recognize and acknowledge one's mistakes is a sign of maturity and self-growth.
-Your answer needs to demonstrate how you use your judgment to review the situation and evaluate information to determine why it happened and what measures you put in place to prevent it from occurring again.
+Your answer needs to demonstrate:

-View situational interview questions with sample answers for other core competencies by clicking on the table below.
+View situational or behavioral interview questions with sample answers for other core competencies by clicking on the links below.